A solution to the S8 tension through neutrino-dark matter interactions: Results

-Suppression of perturbations at scales probed by WL surveys has an important effect on the matter clustering parameter $S_8 = \sigma_8\,\sqrt{\Omega_m/0.3}$, where we denote the amplitude of matter fluctuations on scales of $8\,h^{-1}\,\textrm{Mpc}$ by $\sigma_8$ and $\Omega_m$ is the ratio between the present-day matter density and the critical density.
-It has been shown that the persisting tension between the CMB and WL estimates of this parameter, known as the $S_8$ tension (cf. Refs~\cite{DiValentino:2020vvd,Perivolaropoulos:2021jda,Abdalla:2022yfr} for review), can be alleviated by $\nu$DM interactions~\cite{DiValentino:2017oaw}.
-We revisit this possibility in the $\nu$DM interacting scenario by including WL data.
+As mentioned in \cref{sec:intro}, suppression of perturbations at scales probed by WL surveys has an important effect on the matter clustering parameter $S_8 = \sigma_8\,\sqrt{\Omega_m/0.3}$.
+It has been shown that the persisting tension between the CMB and WL estimates of this parameter, known as the $S_8$ discrepancy (cf. Refs~\cite{DiValentino:2020vvd,Perivolaropoulos:2021jda,Abdalla:2022yfr} for review), can be alleviated by $\nu$DM interactions~\cite{DiValentino:2017oaw}.
+We revisit this possibility by consistently including the entire \texttt{Planck+BAO+ACT+DES Y3 cosmic shear} dataset in the analysis.

-Specifically, we perform fits to the likelihood derived from early universe (\texttt{Planck+BAO+ACT}) and late universe (\texttt{DES Y3 cosmic shear}) data separately.
-Again, we focus on cosmic shear measurements from \texttt{DES Y3}, as they offer the most robust and constraining probe of $S_8$ within the \texttt{DES Y3} dataset.
-The results of the marginalized 2D posterior distribution in the ($S_8$, $\rm{u}_{\nu\textrm{DM}}$) plane are presented in \cref{Fig:s8}.
-For small values of $\rm{u}_{\nu\textrm{DM}} < 10^{-6}$, the impact of $\nu$DM is negligible, effectively recovering the $\Lambda$CDM results.
-This is because the interaction between DM and neutrinos becomes sufficiently suppressed to avoid impacting perturbations at scales characteristic to $S_8$.
-In this regime, the $2\sigma$ regions obtained for the early and late universe datasets show no overlap, and the $S_8$ tension persists, as expected.
+The results of the marginalized 2D posterior distribution in the ($S_8$, $u_{\nu\textrm{DM}}$) plane are presented in the left panel \cref{Fig:s8}.
+In the plot, we present the results obtained separately for \texttt{Planck+BAO+ACT} and \texttt{DES Y3 cosmic shear} data and the combined analysis.
+As can be seen, for small values of $u_{\nu\textrm{DM}} < 10^{-6}$, the impact of $\nu$DM interactions is negligible at perturbation scales characteristic to $S_8$.
+In this case, the $\Lambda$CDM regime is effectively recovered for both the CMB and WL data, and the $2\sigma$ regions obtained for the early and late universe datasets show no overlap.
+Hence, the $S_8$ discrepancy persists, as expected.

-However, the \texttt{Planck+BAO+ACT} dataset favors larger $\nu$DM interaction strength, as discussed above.
-In particular, for $\rm{u}_{\nu\textrm{DM}} \sim 10^{-4}$, this is consistent with lower values of $S_8$, in better agreement with weak lensing observations.
-When combining datasets (\texttt{Planck+BAO+ACT+DES Y3 cosmic shear}), we resolve the $S_8$ tension and find robust evidence for a non-zero $\nu$DM interaction strength at nearly $3\sigma$ significance, with $\rm{u}_{\nu\textrm{DM}} \sim 10^{-4}$.
-This result, highlighted in green, not only strengthens the case for $\nu$DM interactions but also demonstrates their capacity to simultaneously reconcile the $S_8$ tension and explain the evidence arising from the small-scales in the \texttt{ACT} data.
+However, for larger values of $u_{\nu\textrm{DM}}$, the data are consistent with lower values of $S_8$, leading to a better agreement between CMB and WL observations.
+When combining datasets (\texttt{Planck+BAO+ACT+DES Y3 cosmic shear}), we resolve the $S_8$ tension, as shown with green shaded regions in the plot.
+Remarkably, the value of the $\nu$DM interaction strength required for this, $u_{\nu\textrm{DM}} \sim 10^{-4}$, corresponds to the previously reported $3\sigma$ evidence found in the combined dataset, cf. also \cref{tab:constrain_act}.